thesurojit-das/DigitalClock/README.md

 <h1 align="center">DigitalClock</h1>

-<p> This Digital Clock created by using the concept of HTML,CSS and JS
+<p> This Digital Clock created by using the concept of HTML 5 ,CSS 3 and JS

-  Please check it out <a href="https://thesurojit-das.github.io/DigitalClock/" >Digital Clock</a>
+  Please check it out <a href="https://thesurojit-das.github.io/DigitalClock/"> Digital Clock</a>